dclahan/trending-movies/README.md

  - [ ] cron jobs (LIGHTSAIL)
     - Want to run redditStreamer and then tmdb/redditUploadtoS3 every x hour(s) every day or so
  - [ ] ETL get cookin (to make db like ERD)
-    - aws airflow dags get them happening (when do they execute? how to get them to execute?)
+ - [ ] aws airflow dags get them happening (when do they execute? how to get them to execute?)
-    - setup in hadoop after airflow jobs make sure data is ready to process.
+    - setup in hadoop -> airflow jobs make sure data is ready to process??
 ### PT 3
  - [ ] Bert analize text (for business purposes??)
 ### PT 4